The MacBook Pro is probably one of the best gaming laptops I’ve ever used. It feels strange to say that.

 The processors rendering the images you see on the screen are certainly the main considerations, but when it comes to a laptop, as opposed to a desktop, that’s not the whole story.

-The 16-inch MacBook Pro I tested also featured a High Dynamic Range (HDR) screen, or rather, ‘Extreme Dynamic Range (XDR)’ as coined by Apple, which boasts an incredibly large colour gamut and an impressive range of brightness and contrast.
+The 16-inch MacBook Pro I tested also featured a High Dynamic Range (HDR) screen, or rather, ‘Extreme Dynamic Range (XDR)’ as coined by

 The opening scenes of Resident Evil Village were a clear example of the display’s strength.
 The game starts with several environments lit by low lamps and other dim artificial lighting, as well as outdoor scenes in pitch-black darkness, with only a flashlight to illuminate your way forward.